University of Pikeville

 Core Values:

-• Academic Excellence: We are committed to providing exceptional education programs that have opportunities for rigor, innovation, the best research-informed practices, and support for critical thinking, problem solving, and thoughtful inquiry.
+• Academic Excellence: We are committed to providing exceptional education programs aligned with relevant state and national standards and that have opportunities for rigor, innovation, research-informed practices, and support for critical thinking, problem solving, and thoughtful inquiry.

 • Collaboration: We are committed to fostering collaboration with all stakeholders within education, our school, and community.